Toward Long-Term and Archivable Reproducibility: Proof of concept: Maneage

 \section{Proof of concept: Maneage}

-With the longevity problems of existing tools outlined above, a proof-of-concept solution is presented here via an implementation that has been tested in published papers \cite{akhlaghi19, infante20}.
-Since the initial submission of this paper, it has also been used in \href{https://doi.org/10.5281/zenodo.3951151}{zenodo.3951151} (on the COVID-19 pandemic) and \href{https://doi.org/10.5281/zenodo.4062460}{zenodo.4062460}.
-It was also awarded a Research Data Alliance (RDA) adoption grant for implementing the recommendations of the joint RDA and World Data System (WDS) working group on Publishing Data Workflows \cite{austin17}, from the researchers' perspective.
+With the longevity problems of existing tools outlined earlier, a proof-of-concept solution is presented here via an implementation that has been tested in published papers\cite{akhlaghi19, infante20}.
+Since the initial submission of this article, it has also been used in \href{https://doi.org/10.5281/zenodo.3951151}{zenodo.3951151} (on the COVID-19 pandemic) and \href{https://doi.org/10.5281/zenodo.4062460}{zenodo.4062460} (on galaxy evolution).
+It was also awarded a Research Data Alliance (RDA) adoption grant for implementing the recommendations of the joint RDA and World Data System (WDS) working group on Publishing Data Workflows\cite{austin17}, from the researchers' perspective.

-It is called Maneage, for \emph{Man}aging data Lin\emph{eage} (the ending is pronounced as in ``lineage''), hosted at \url{https://maneage.org}.
+It is called Maneage, for \emph{Man}aging data Lin\emph{eage} (the ending is pronounced as in ``lineage''), hosted at \inlinecode{\url{https://maneage.org}}.
 It was developed as a parallel research project over five years of publishing reproducible workflows of our research.
-Its primordial implementation was used in \cite{akhlaghi15}, which evolved in \href{http://doi.org/10.5281/zenodo.1163746}{zenodo.1163746} and \href{http://doi.org/10.5281/zenodo.1164774}{zenodo.1164774}.
+Its primordial implementation was used in Akhlaghi and Ichikawa\cite{akhlaghi15}, which evolved in \href{http://doi.org/10.5281/zenodo.1163746}{zenodo.1163746} and \href{http://doi.org/10.5281/zenodo.1164774}{zenodo.1164774}.

-Technically, the hardest criterion to implement was the first (completeness); in particular restricting execution requirements to only a minimal Unix-like operating system.
+Technically, the hardest criterion to implement was the first (completeness); in particular, restricting execution requirements to only a minimal Unix-like operating system.
 One solution we considered was GNU Guix and Guix Workflow Language (GWL).
 However, because Guix requires root access to install, and only works with the Linux kernel, it failed the completeness criterion.
 Inspired by GWL+Guix, a single job management tool was implemented for both installing software \emph{and} the analysis workflow: Make.

 Make is not an analysis language, it is a job manager.
-Make decides when and how to call analysis steps/programs (in any language like Python, R, Julia, Shell, or C).
+Make decides when and how to call analysis steps/programs (in any language such as Python, R, Julia, Shell, or C).
 Make has been available since 1977, it is still heavily used in almost all components of modern Unix-like OSs and is standardized in POSIX.
-It is thus mature, actively maintained, highly optimized, efficient in managing provenance, and recommended by the pioneers of reproducible research \cite{claerbout1992,schwab2000}.
-Researchers using free software have also already had some exposure to it (most free research software are built with Make).
+It is thus mature, actively maintained, highly optimized, efficient in managing provenance, and recommended by the pioneers of reproducible research\cite{claerbout1992,schwab2000}.
+Moreover, researchers using FOSS have already had some exposure to Make (most FOSS are built with Make).